Phobos-developers/Phobos/docs/New-or-Enhanced-Logics.md

 ParentDetachmentMission=              ; MissionType, queued to child when it's detached from parent

 [SOMETECHNO]                          ; TechnoTypeClass
-AttachmentTopLayerMinHeight=          ; integer
-AttachmentUndergroundLayerMaxHeight=  ; integer
+; used when this techno is attached AttachmentTopLayerMinHeight=          ; integer AttachmentUndergroundLayerMaxHeight=  ; integer
-AttachmentX.Type=MNT                  ; AttachmentType (example)
-AttachmentX.TechnoType=               ; TechnoType that can be attached, currently only units are supported AttachmentX.FLH=0,0,0                 ; integer - Forward, Lateral, Height
+; used for attaching other technos AttachmentX.Type=MNT                  ; AttachmentType (example) AttachmentX.TechnoType=               ; TechnoType that can be attached, currently only units are supported AttachmentX.FLH=0,0,0                 ; integer - Forward, Lateral, Height